MattDClarke/Portfolio/Sanity/README.md

 ## Deployment

+- run `sanity deploy` to run deployment if schema changed

 ### Trigger deploy when Sanity Content updated

 - Add build hook (triggers a build) in Netlify dashboard.
 Copy URL.
 - In Sanity folder -> terminal: `sanity hook create`

+## Adding data for live website

+- Login to [sanity.io](https://www.sanity.io/) to find the Sanity Studio URL for the project.
+You can easily add new data in the studio.

+## Note

+If Gatsby GraphiQL does not show updated data after adding data to Sanity, try delete the Gatsby `.cache` file.